-FIN 5: Financial Accountability
+FIN 4: Financial Accountability

-The organization receives an audit or review of its financial statements that is conducted within 180 days of the end of each fiscal year by an independent, certified public accountant.
+The organization undergoes an audit or review of financial statements that is:

+conducted within 6 months of the end of the fiscal year;

+performed by an independent, certified public accountant; and

+overseen by a designated board committee that does not include any staff members, including executive leadership.

+Interpretation: Regarding element c, while staff should not be on the oversight committee, they may be involved in the audit itself.

 FEC Interpretation: Credit counseling organizations are required to have an annual audit to achieve accreditation.

 Examples: There are three levels of financial statement services offered by CPAs: audits, reviews, and compilations, each of which should be conducted by an independent CPA.
 An audit provides the highest level of assurance on an organization's financial statements.
 An audit provides assurance that an organization's financial statements are free of material misstatement and are fairly presented based upon the application of generally accepted accounting principles.
 An audit includes: (a) confirmation with outside parties, (b) testing selected transactions by examining supporting documents, (c) completing physical inspections and observations, and (d) considering and evaluating the internal control system of the organization.
 A review of financial statements provides limited assurance on an organization's financial statements.
 During a review, inquiries and analytical procedures present a reasonable basis for expressing limited assurance that no material modifications to the financial statements are necessary; they are in conformity with generally accepted accounting principles.
 Following a review engagement, the CPA will issue a formal report that includes a conclusion as to whether, based on the review, the CPA is aware of any material modifications that should be made to the financial statements to bring them in accordance with the applicable financial reporting framework.
-A compilation provides no assurance on an organization's financial statements and does not meet the requirements of the standard.: Th
+A compilation provides no assurance on an organization's financial statements and does not meet the requirements of the standard.

+Interpretation: The decision to conduct an audit or a review of financial statements should be based on individual organizational factors such as: (a) size of the organization; (b) funder or donor requirements; (c) regulatory requirements; or (d) organizational policies.